tonyOreglia/personal-website/src/data/blog/babelRoulette.md

 - Visit the English speaking chat room at https://tonycodes.com/babelroulette/en

 You can also create a personal chat room by visiting https://tonycodes.com/babelroulette/.
 You will be forwarded to a private chat room.
 Share the full link with whomever you would like to chat with.

+If you want to try it out, I will be online for english conversations at https://tonycodes.com/babelroulette/en Thursdays 6 - 6:20 PM Lisbon Time (GMT+1) and at https://tonycodes.com/babelroulette/pt para ter conversas em português de 6:20 - 6:40 PM.

 ## Technical Details